 When NR PScell is deactivated, the UE is for the purpose RLM/BFD measurements on the deactivated PSCell allowed to cause interruptions to activated serving cell(s) which can either be Pcell or Scell in MCG.

-The rate of ACK/NACK feedback loss on any activated serving cell resulting from RLM/BFD measurements on deactivated PSCell shall not exceed 0.5%
+The rate of ACK/NACK feedback loss on any activated serving cell resulting from RLM/BFD measurements on deactivated PSCell shall not exceed 0.5% when any of the configured measCyclePSCell for the deactivated SCG is x ms or longer.

 --- End of change 1 ---